Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Tran Van Lanh - Deputy Head of the Department of Agriculture and Rural Development of Ham Thuan Nam district, the District People's Committee has recognized and assigned the right to manage and protect aquatic resources to the Fishermen Community Associations with a sea area of 43.4 km2.

 In which, the Thuan Quy Commune Fishermen's Association has released 112.4 tons of baby razor clams to restore resources.
-The Community Associations have released 64 artificial reef clusters to mark the sea area for co-management, prevent the activities of prohibited fishing activities, especially trawling, create habitats and spawning grounds for aquatic resources, and serve as a basis for implementing livelihood models for fishermen.
+The Community Associations have released 64 artificial reef clusters to mark the sea area for co-management, preventing the activities of prohibited fishing activities, especially trawling, creating habitats and breeding grounds for aquatic resources, as a basis for implementing livelihood models for fishermen.
 The project has built and operated 3 Livelihood Loan Funds with a total initial capital of 440 million VND and deployed more than 150 loans to invest in agricultural, aquatic and small-scale service activities.

 Therefore, in order to continue to maintain, consolidate and develop the Fishermen Community Associations, and further promote the role of community participation in protecting and developing aquatic resources, the locality hopes that competent authorities will soon issue policies to support the development of co-management in protecting aquatic resources.
 Expand the activities of releasing artificial reefs to mark and prevent trawling, create habitats for resources, thereby developing various types of marine tourism.
 From there, continuously promote co-management in protecting aquatic resources in local waters.